jiangyiheng1/STiSAN.pytorch/README.md

-# STiSAN
+Code for STiSAN.
-The code for Spatial-Temporal interval aware Sequential POI Recommendation
+Corrsponding paper "Spatial-Tempotal Interval Aware Sequential POI Recommendation" has been accepted by ICDE 2022.